Best Renters Insurance for College Students (2025)

 If you're living off-campus, your parent's homeowners insurance usually doesn't extend to the belongings you have in your apartment.
 Regardless of whether you live alone or with friends, you will need a renters insurance policy to cover your property, liability and the costs of staying somewhere else if your apartment becomes uninhabitable.

-Do College Students Living off Campus Need Renters Insurance?
+Do College Students Living Off Campus Need Renters Insurance?

 If you decide to live off campus, your landlord may require you to hold renters insurance.
-Lease agreements can require renters to maintain a certain amount of insurance and provide proof of policy when signing the contract.
+Lease agreements can require renters to maintain a certain amount of insurance and provide proof of a policy when signing the contract.
 If your roommate has a renters insurance policy, you won't be able to benefit from it unless your name is on it as well.

 Although you technically aren't required to buy renters insurance if your landlord doesn't ask you to, MoneyGeek recommends purchasing a policy with high enough limits to cover the value of your personal property.
 It will cost some money every month, but it will pay off if your school supplies and other personal property are stolen or destroyed.